VegiS/testing-microservices/README.md

 It is assumed that you know about [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS](http://martinfowler.com/bliki/CQRS.html).

+## Assumptions

+This document assumes that you are using an event sourcing system.
+This implies a couple of things:

+* Microservices do one thing, and one thing only.
+* Microservices do not talk to each other.
+Every services talks only to the message queue or external systems.
+* All state is in the message queue.
+* Upon crashing a service is restarted and recreates its state from the message queue.
+No service based state store exists.

+TODO: as soon as the theory is complete, revisit this part and verify if the basic assumptions can be loosened or removed all together.

 ## Setup

 The setup consists of two constellations.
 We limited ourselves to three services (A,B,C) and three events (E1, E2, E3).